yiisoft/yii2/framework/UPGRADE.md

   `instanceof yii\db\Expression` in your code, you might consider changing that to checking for the interface and use the newly introduced methods to retrieve the expression content.

-* `yii\db\PdoValue` class has been introduced to replace a special syntax that was used to declare PRO parameter type when binding parameters to an SQL command, for example: `['value', \PDO::PARAM_STR]`.
+* `yii\db\PdoValue` class has been introduced to replace a special syntax that was used to declare PDO parameter type when binding parameters to an SQL command, for example: `['value', \PDO::PARAM_STR]`.
 You should use `new PdoValue('value', \PDO::PARAM_STR)` instead.
-Old syntax will be removed in Yii v.2.1.
+Old syntax will be removed in Yii 2.1.

 * `yii\db\QueryBuilder::conditionBuilders` property and method-based condition builders are no longer used.
 Class-based conditions and builders are introduces instead to provide more flexibility, extensibility and